 “The Mona Lisa?”

 I guided him to the Mona Lisa.
-Foreign visitors stood before Leonardo’s masterpiece, which was considered the most famous painting in the world.
+Gawking foreign visitors stood before Leonardo’s masterpiece, which was considered the most famous painting in the world.
 The great artist’s muse Salai had sold the painting to Francis I for 4000 ecrus of gold, but we had not come here to see La Joconda and I told him, “Turn your head to the right.”

 Tony swung his gaze to a reclining marble naked figure on a buttoned mattress.